Connect with others who understand.

 Ambrisentan (Letairis), macitentan (Opsumit), and bosentan (Tracleer) are endothelin receptor antagonists (ERAs).
 Endothelin is a substance made by the body that causes the blood vessels to constrict.

-Scientists believe endothelin receptor antagonists work by limiting the amount of endothelin in the blood.
-In cases of PAH, ERAs may slow disease progression and potentially reverse some heart and lung damage caused by the disease.
+Endothelin receptor antagonists primarily work by reducing the amount of endothelin in the blood.
+In people with PAH, ERAs can help slow disease progression and may even improve heart and lung function

 Phosphodiesterase-5 Inhibitors

-Tadalafil (Adcirca) and sildenafil (Revatio, Viagra) are phosphodiesterase-5 (PDE5) inhibitors.
-Drugs in this class inhibit the action of an enzyme called phosphodiesterase-5, which works to control blood flow.
+Tadalafil (Adcirca, Tadliq, Alyq) and sildenafil (Revatio, Liqrev) are phosphodiesterase-5 (PDE5) inhibitors.
+Drugs in this class inhibit the action of an enzyme called “phosphodiesterase-5,” which works to control blood flow.
 Scientists believe PDE5 inhibitors help in treating PH by dilating the pulmonary arteries.

 Soluble Guanylate Cyclase Stimulators

-Riociguat (Adempas) is a soluble guanylate cyclase stimulator (sGC).
-It stimulates the action of an enzyme called soluble guanylate cyclase, which works to dilate blood vessels.
-Soluble guanylate cyclase stimulators can improve exercise and function in adult cases of PAH and group 4 PH, also called chronic thromboembolic PH (CTEPH).
+Riociguat (Adempas) is a soluble guanylate cyclase (sGC) stimulator.
+It stimulates the action of the soluble guanylate cyclase enzyme, which works to dilate blood vessels.
+Soluble guanylate cyclase stimulators can improve exercise and function in adult cases of PAH and group 4 PH, also called “chronic thromboembolic PH (CTEPH).”
 In CTEPH, blood clots in pulmonary arteries cause high blood pressure in the lungs.

 Diuretics

-Common diuretics include furosemide (Lasix), metolazone, and spironolactone (Aldactone).
+Common diuretics include furosemide (Lasix), bumetanide (Bumex), metolazone (Zaroxolyn), and spironolactone (Aldactone, CaroSpir).
 Diuretics are usually safe, but they can cause dehydration if you lose too much water.

 Anticoagulants

-Anticoagulants — known as blood thinners — can help prevent dangerous clots from forming and causing stroke or heart attack.
+Anticoagulants — known as “blood thinners” — can help prevent the formation of dangerous clots, which can cause a stroke or heart attack.
 Drugs from several classes can work in different ways to act as blood thinners.

 A doctor may prescribe the blood thinner warfarin (Coumadin, Jantoven) to help prevent blood clots.
 Note that blood thinners can increase your risk of bleeding problems, and if you take them, you should undergo periodic blood tests to ensure the medication is working properly.